AlexisR1990/Alexis-Tolliver-Portfolio/Project1/RealEstate.md

 > To find out which variable is significant we must do individual beta tests.
 <img width="554" alt="Screenshot 2024-08-01 at 10 28 26 AM" src="https://github.com/user-attachments/assets/f6f60a78-d177-4666-9f3e-d1f57a259f15">

-> According to the indivual beta tests we can confidently say we must accept the null hypothesis for sqft_living concluding that it is not significant at a 5% level of significant due to its p-value.
+> According to the indivual beta tests we can confidently say we must accept the null hypothesis for school rating:crime, concluding that it is not significant at a 5% level of significant due to its p-value.

-> Yet we must reject the null hypothesis and accept the alternative hypothesis for all other variables, sqft_above, age, bathrooms, view1, and view2 and conclude that they are all signficant at a 5% level of significane due to its p-value.
+> Yet we must reject the null hypothesis and accept the alternative hypothesis for all other variables, school rating, crime, school rating squared, and crime squared, and conclude that they are all signficant at a 5% level of significane due to its p-value.

+> Lastly lets talk about predictions for this model.
+> What would the prediction and confident intervals give us for the price of a home with a school rating of 9.80 and a crime rate of 81.02 per 100,000 individuals?